-The table below provides summary information concerning compensation paid or accrued by us during 2014 to or on behalf of our directors for services rendered during 2014.
+The table below provides summary information concerning compensation paid or accrued by us during 2016 to or on behalf of our non-employee directors for services rendered during 2016.
 Messrs.
 Desch, Fitzpatrick and Smith, who are named executive officers in addition to being directors, did not receive any separate compensation for service in their capacity as a director, and accordingly they are not included in this table.

 In late 2009, the Compensation Committee engaged F.W.
 Cook to conduct a review of non-employee director compensation programs among our peer companies and make recommendations for our director compensation program, including the design thereof and competitive positioning.
 F.W.
 Cook's report provided competitive analyses of director compensation programs using our peer group, a discussion of emerging trends in director compensation and recommendations for our program.
 F.W.
-Cook has updated this study on several occasions, including in the fall of 2013, in order to assist the Compensation Committee with compensation decisions with respect to 2014 and in the fall of 2014 in order to assist with 2015 compensation decisions for non-employee directors.
+Cook has updated this study on several occasions, including in the fall of 2015 and 2016, in order to assist the Compensation Committee with compensation decisions with respect to non-employee directors.

 Based on F.W.
 Cook's 2009 report, we adopted a compensation policy for non-employee directors effective January 1, 2010 that has been reapproved annually by our Board.
 Under this policy, each non-employee director is eligible to receive an annual retainer of \$140,000 for serving on the Board.
-In addition, an annual retainer of \$50,000 is awarded for serving as the Chairman of the Board, an annual retainer of \$20,000 is awarded for serving as the Chairman of the Compensation Committee, and an annual retainer of \$7,500 is awarded for serving as the Chairman of the Nominating and Corporate Governance Committee.
+In addition, an annual retainer of \$50,000 is awarded for serving as the Chairman of the Board, an annual retainer of \$20,000 is awarded for serving as the Chairman of the Compensation Committee, an annual retainer of \$15,000 is awarded for serving as the Chairman of the Nominating and Corporate Governance Committee, and an annual retainer of \$15,000 is awarded to each non-employee director serving on our Government Advisory Committee.
+The annual retainer for serving as the Chairman of the Audit Committee was increased to \$40,000 for 2017.

-Each non-employee director makes an annual election to have the \$140,000 retainer for serving on the Board paid entirely in stock options, RSUs or some combination of these instruments and up to \$50,000 in cash.
+Each non-employee director makes an annual election to have up to \$50,000 of the \$140,000 retainer for serving on the Board paid in cash, RSUs or a combination of both.
+The remainder of the \$140,000 retainer is entirely paid in RSUs.
 In addition, each non-employee director serving as Chairman of the Board or chairman of a committee makes an annual election to have the retainer for such position paid in either RSUs, cash or a combination of both.
-Any cash component of the compensation is paid, and any equity component vests, on a quarterly basis.
+The cash component of the compensation is paid on a quarterly basis, and all equity awards granted during 2016 vested on January 6, 2017.
 Until six months after the termination of the director's service or upon a specified change in control of our company, if it occurs earlier, the directors may not sell any of these shares of restricted stock or stock acquired upon the exercise of these options and may not settle any of these RSUs.